Why Depth of Field is Important to your Photos

-Depth of Field has positive and negative effects on your photos and knowing exactly what it does, and how to control it, is essential to taking the best possible photos.
+Depth of Field (DoF) can have positive and negative effects; knowing exactly what it does and how to control it is essential to taking the best possible photos.
 This post teaches you all about how to use it to your advantage and how much DoF is right for different situations.

 What is Depth of Field?

 Depth of Field (DoF) is the distance between the closest objects in focus and the furthest point of focus.
-The distance can be increased or decreased by changing the aperture of the lens.
-You’ll often see shallow DoF used creatively in photos as it forces the focus onto a certain part of the photo.
+This distance can be increased or decreased by changing the aperture of the lens.
+You’ll often see shallow DoF used creatively in photos as it forces the focus onto a certain point of interest.

 How does it work?